 Importance of Cultural Language & identity

-I must also point out, that at this period in history, the only language or writing of the Holy Scriptures that were allowed and recognised by the Church were Greek, Hebrew and Latin.
+At this period in history.
+The only language or writing of the Holy Scriptures allowed and recognised by the Church were Greek, Hebrew and Latin.

 A new alphabet was needed to give the Slavic people not just an identity but a written word that people could pronounce clearly due to speech inflections in different cultures.